Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Main results

-\end{enumerate} Note that item $(\mathrm{i})$ is a restatement of Theorem \ref{th:maintheorem}, while item $(\mathrm{ii})$ will be shown to follow from our proof of Theorem \ref{th:maintheorem}.
+\end{longlist} Note that item (i) is a restatement of Theorem~\ref{thmaintheorem}, while item (ii) will be shown to follow from our proof of Theorem~\ref{thmaintheorem}.

-Having established the relation between characteristic polynomials of GUE matrices and $1/f$ noise on the mesoscopic scale, let us revisit the series expansions of the macroscopic scale discussed at length in Sec. \ref{sec2.2}.
-Instead of expanding the process $W^{(\eta)}_{N}(\tau)$ in a Chebyshev-Fourier series and applying the Diaconis-Shahshahani result, in the mesoscopic regime it comes in handy to expand $W^{(\eta)}_{N}(\tau)$ as a Fourier \textit{integral}.
+Having established the relation between characteristic polynomials of GUE matrices and $1/f$ noise on the mesoscopic scale, let us revisit the series expansions of the macroscopic scale discussed at length in Section~\ref{sec2.2}.
+Instead of expanding the process $W^{(\eta )}_{N}(\tau)$ in a Chebyshev--Fourier series and applying the Diaconis--Shahshahani result, in the mesoscopic regime it comes in handy to expand $W^{(\eta)}_{N}(\tau)$ as a Fourier \textit {integral}.

 To this end, we now provide a suitable Fourier-integral representation for $W^{(\eta)}_{N}(\tau)$.
-Such a representation can be derived by making use of the identity (see, e.g., Eq.
-7.89 in \cite{De99})
+Such a representation can be derived by making use of the identity (see, e.g., equation (7.89) in \cite{De99})

 It follows from (\ref{deiftint}) that

 where